hrishirajsonar/TeenPhoneAddictionApp/README.md

  ## Project Overview
  This is a Flask-based web application for analyzing teen phone addiction data, developed as a group project for BDAT 1004 Data Analytics Programming.
 The app allows users to sign up, log in, upload a CSV dataset (from Kaggle), and view basic data summaries for now.

+ The project has been hosted using Railway: https://teenphoneaddictionapp.up.railway.app/

  ## Dataset
  - **Source**: Teen Phone Addiction Dataset from Kaggle (https://www.kaggle.com/datasets/khushikyad001/teen-phone-addiction-and-lifestyle-survey)